- Academic Integrity

 - The Proper Use of Sources

 Any work you submit must be your own independent and original work.
 An essay is shaped by your ideas about the data, literary work, or body of existing research.
 You have your own unique perspective on your topic.
-Rather than rely on the arguments presented in existing literature or sold by an online essay mill, take the time to ask your own questions and to develop your own thesis.
+Rather than rely on the arguments presented in existing literature, generated by artificial intelligence, or sold by an online essay mill, take the time to ask your own questions and to develop your own thesis.

 It is also important to be cautious about collaboration with your fellow students.
 There is no harm in talking about your topic, but you and your friend do not want to present two papers with the same thesis.
 Academia is built on analytical dialogue, shared questions, and thoughtful debate, so discussing your work with your classmates can help you to better understand and apply course content.
 However, it is important to know when and how you can collaborate: unless it is expressly authorized, collaboration on any work for credit is cheating.
 Calculations must be done independently and written up in such a way that you can explain each and every step in the process.
 Results and conclusions from a group lab experiment must be independently developed and written by each group member.

-Plagiarism is knowingly presenting the work of another person in a way that represents or could be reasonably seen to represent the work as one’s own.
+Plagiarism is knowingly presenting the work of another person or of an AI generator in a way that represents or could be reasonably seen to represent the work as one’s own.
 Knowingly includes if you should reasonably have known.
 That standard recognizes the responsibility of students to educate themselves about plagiarism as well as the university’s responsibility to educate students.
 Every educational institution will have its own academic integrity policy; this definition is derived from the Trent University Undergraduate Academic Integrity Policy.

-- Failing to give a citation for a quotation, an idea, data, or a summary/paraphrase
+- Failing to give a citation to an author or to an AI generator for a quotation, an idea, data, or a summary/paraphrase

-- Cutting and pasting from the Internet without enclosing pasted words in quotation marks and providing a proper citation
+- Cutting and pasting from text the Internet (including but not limited to published articles, website copy, social media posts, text generated by artificial intelligence technology, and more) without enclosing pasted words in quotation marks and providing a proper citation

 - Improper paraphrase: copying a passage and only changing a few of its words or copying the sentence structure of a source, even if a proper citation is given